 - Be age 19 or older.

-- Pass a health screening, including a temperature check.
+- Show identification and pass a health screening, including a temperature check.
 Any visitor or support person that shows symptoms or has a temperature higher than 100 degrees, will not be allowed to visit or accompany the patient.

 - Wear a mask.
-Visitors and support persons are asked to bring their own cloth mask or face covering to wear throughout their entire visit.
+Visitors and support persons are asked to bring their own cloth mask or face covering to wear throughout their entire visit, including while inside the patient's room.

 The cafeteria and coffee shop are closed to the general public, but open to individuals that are onsite to support a patient.